Higher Water Levels Give Manatees Access to Additional Habitat

 We also encourage residents and visitors to report all healthy manatee sightings to our Manatee Sighting Form.
 This helps researchers get a better understanding of the presence of manatees in these waterways and keep track of their movements.

 In some areas of the state, manatees may make their way into waterways that they can only access when water levels are high enough, including inland ponds and other bodies of water.
 In these places, there is a potential for them to get stuck when water levels recede.
 Any entrapped manatees should be immediately reported to the FWC hotline by calling 1-888-404-3922.
-All sick or injured manatees or orphaned calves should also immediately be reported to the FWC hotline.
+All sick or injured manatees or orphaned calves should also be immediately reported to the FWC hotline.